| | |

 probably go in its own zone.
 I do all my Delphi work now in a

 VMWare virtual machine, and that's where I'm building Aardblog.
+Each zone would contain an independent operating system kernel,

 and all zones could run independentlythough if the daemon